TanishModh/moodify-app/README.md

 <h2 id="-jenkins">🔗 Jenkins</h2>

 We have also included Jenkins pipeline script for automating the build and deployment process.
-You can use Jenkins to automate the CI/CD process for the Moodify app.
+You can use Jenkins to automate the CI/CD process for the MoodifyMe app.

 1. **Install Jenkins on your server or local machine.**